Suffolk University Law School

-Suffolk University Law School (also known as Suffolk Law School) is the private, non-sectarian law school of Suffolk University located in downtown Boston, Massachusetts, across the street from the Boston Common and the Freedom Trail, two blocks from the State House, and a short walk to the financial district.
+Suffolk University Law School (also known as Suffolk Law School) is the private, non-sectarian law school of Suffolk University located in downtown Boston, across the street from the Boston Common and the Freedom Trail, two blocks from the Massachusetts State House, and a short walk to the financial district.
 Suffolk Law was founded in 1906 by Gleason Archer Sr. to provide a legal education for those who traditionally lacked the opportunity to study law because of socio-economic or racial discrimination.

 Suffolk Law school has full-time, part-time evening, hybrid online, accelerated and dual-degree JD programs.
 It has been accredited by the American Bar Association since 1953 and the Association of American Law Schools since 1977.

-The school's legal skills programs (clinics, legal writing, trial advocacy, and dispute resolution) are ranked among the top 25 in the country by U.S. News & World Report (2023 guide).
-The legal writing program is ranked No. 4 in the nation by US News.
-In 2021, the school was ranked the nation's #1 "Technology Leader" by PreLaw magazine, which noted students' access-to-justice innovations during the pandemic.

-The institution publishes five student-run law reviews, to which students, faculty, and other scholars contribute.

 According to Suffolk's Office of Professional and Career Development 2021 ABA-required disclosures, 82.8% of the Class of 2021 obtained full-time, long-term, bar admission required or JD advantage employment nine months after graduation.